MaryamCrochet/temp_blanket/data_guide.md

 For example, ".ascii?att1" shows the full response of att1.
 And to extract a part of the data, use the template "?att1[0][0][0]" with the correct number of dimensions.

-# EXAMPLE TO RETRIEVE THE DATA
+# Example to retrieve the data

 Let's say we want the average temperature for Paris (still on the 01/01/1980).
 The attribute that contains the average temperature is T2MMEAN.